Azure/vscode-azureterraform/README.md

 ### Azure Terraform: push

-This command will sync workspace files that meet the filter `tf-azure.files` setting in your configuration to Azure clouddrive.
+This command will sync workspace files that meet the filter `azureTerraform.files` setting in your configuration to Azure clouddrive.

 ## Requirements